The MBTI® ENTJ and College

 Learn about ENTJ Personality Types and how they function in College settings.
 Including an ENTJs major choice, how they handle stress and learning tactics.

 ENTJ Personality Types are known to learn best by being challenged and having the opportunity for debate.
 They are commonly interested in representations of methods and resources and inspired by complex material.
 This personality type has been known to have the ability to see opportunities beyond their immediate studies and use their current knowledge to make things happen.
-Their Judging function is prominent during college activities and may be found to establish a study schedule which they will follow relentlessly.
+Their Judging function is prominent during college activities and may be found to establish a study schedule that they will follow relentlessly.
 ENTJs have been known to arrange study groups and keep everyone on task.
 Students who favor the Intuition function become familiar with meanings and relationships that go beyond the facts that are given.
 These individuals tend to focus on the big picture and aim to comprehend the essential patterns which make up a final product.

 ENTJs often use creative thought to go beyond the facts.
-This personality type has been known to appreciate what is original but also create their own direction.
+This personality type has been known to appreciate what is original but also create its own direction.
 Many ENTJs like speculations to allow for interpretation on a larger scale.
 They commonly concentrate on the potential possibilities for the future.
 Most ENTJs learn best when in action and may state that they learn by “doing” and not by being told.
-They also have reported to value physical activity and may incorporate movement into a study group.
-For example, an ENTJ may visit a Museum to learn about history, instead of reading material from the assigned text.
+They also have reported value in physical activity and may incorporate movement into a study group.
+For example, an ENTJ may visit a Museum to learn about history instead of reading material from the assigned text.
 This personality type often enjoys studying with others and may invite their classmates to join them.
 Many ENTJs report confidence in verbal and interpersonal skills.
 Additionally, they commonly state that background sounds help them study.

 ENTJs typically want faculty who encourage class discussion, as it is common for this personality type to explore quick understanding.
 They also have reported to want faculty who encourage independent thinking.
 Most ENTJs want unbiased material to study and prefer rationally directed learning.
 It is common for ENTJs to enjoy critiquing new ideas as they innately can easily find flaws, especially in an argument.
-Additionally, they often want faculty who make logical presentations, and for the material to be exhibited in a distinct fashion.
+Additionally, they often want faculty who make logical presentations and for the material to be exhibited in a distinct fashion.
 ENTJs have been known to like a formal setting with instructions clearly defined.
 Most individuals with this personality type value dependability and often plan their work far prior to its due date.
 Having instructors who are organized will be beneficial for this personality type.
 However, many ENTJs find it easy to follow most instructors, as often the instructors are promoting an Intuitive environment.
 Intuitive types comprehend concepts.
 They try to understand the overall meaning of the material and focus on broad ideas, relating one idea to another.
 The possible drawback of this style is that they often have a more challenging time complementing their conclusions with facts or tangible representations.
 A tip for Intuitive types, such as ENTJs, is for them to pay close attention to details.
 “Even tasks that seem to require imagination only, such as writing fiction, can be improved by attention to detail.”
 (Quenk, N. 2000.
-CPP, P.9) Judging types, like ENTJs, often have great time management abilities, structuring their time as soon as they receive an assignment and making constant advancement toward its completion.
+CPP, P.9).
+Judging types, like ENTJs, often have great time management abilities, structuring their time as soon as they receive an assignment and making constant advancement toward its completion.

 Reading and Writing